stelladream2/helloMVC/README.md

 This source shows MVC architecture by integrating servlets and jsps.
 I hope that you understand MVC design pattern.
 I joined this project.
-I will upload more useful source.
+I will upload more useful sources.
 Thanks from nykim

 April, 2016